 On May 11, President Obama signed into law the Defend Trade Secrets Act of 2016 (DTSA).
-The result of rare bipartisan support, the DTSA was passed unanimously by the Senate and by a 410-2 vote by the House last month.
+The result of rare bipartisan support, the DTSA was passed unanimously by the House last month.
 It creates the first federal civil cause of action for trade secret misappropriation and provides, under certain “extraordinary” circumstances, for the temporary ex parte seizure of relevant property during the pendency of this action.

 The DTSA restricts claimants’ reliance on the “inevitable disclosure” doctrine in securing injunctive relief that would interfere with an alleged violator’s prospective employment relationship by requiring supporting evidence of actual or threatened misappropriation based on more than the alleged violator’s mere possession or knowledge of the protected information.

 A successful DTSA claimant can be awarded both double damages for loss, unjust enrichment or reasonable royalties if the trade secret was willfully and maliciously misappropriated and reasonable attorneys’ fees “if a claim of … misappropriation is made in bad faith ... a motion to terminate an injunction is made or opposed in bad faith, or the trade secret was willfully and maliciously misappropriated.”